lua-rocks/core-deprecated/lib/luapi/luapi.md

 + **lib.luapi#line** `line` is abstract or private type defined in `lib.luapi`

-Inside field definition (`>`) you can use `?type_of_name` instead of field name if your table or class includes fields of a certain types with undefined names.
+Inside field definition (`>`) you can use `?type_of_name` instead of field name if your table includes fields with undefined names.

 Like this:

 `> ?integer (lib.luapi.type) [] Types indexed by integer numbers`